Roshaan07/Terraform-Assignment/README.md

 03-aws_resources: Created aws resources such as EC2, VPC, ALB

-04-docker_pull_run: Pulled docker image on EC2 and ran it
+04-docker_pull_run: Pulled docker image from the repository on EC2 and ran it